Smokyy14/Telegraf-Bot/README.md

 This will install all the necessary dependencies and start the bot.

-3. 🔑 Set up your Telegram Bot Token in the `.env` file Write to this user on Telegram to create your own bot and generate your token.
-[Bot Father](https://t.me/BotFather)
+3. 🔑 Set up your Telegram Bot Token in the `.env` file

+Write to [Bot Father](https://t.me/BotFather) on Telegram to create your own bot and generate your token.

 ## 📖 Usage